Télévision Par Satellite: Channels

+Several of its channels made it to French Polynesia on the Tahiti Nui Satellite package in 2000.

-In November 2005, it was announced that TPS would merge with its competitor CanalSat, owned by the Canal+ Group.
+On 31 August 2006 TPS merged with its competitor CanalSat, owned by the Canal+ Group.

-The two distributors merged their packages on March 21, 2007.
+The two distributors merged their packages on 21 March 2007.
 Essentially, TPS merged into CanalSat which was then branded as Nouveau CanalSat.
-All the TPS branded movie channels were merged into the Canal+-owned CinéCinéma package, TPS Star and TPS Foot would be the only channels that still used the TPS brand.
-Some new channels launched on both platforms.
-Eventually, the TPS service from the Hot Bird satellites will close down and the former TPS customers will have to change their equipment to receive the CanalSat service from the Astra satellites instead.
+All the TPS branded movie channels were merged into the Canal+-owned CinéCinéma package, TPS Star and TPS Foot being the only channels still using the TPS brand.
+Some new channels were launched on both platforms.

+In 2011, the merger with TPS was cancelled by the Competition Authority.
+Canal+ appealed, and the Authority determined that its authorisation would be conditional on a number of injunctions, including "re-establish[ing] sufficient competition in the pay television market".